-Do not expect too much of such beautiful hotel, if you are a kind of hot springs enthusiast.
+Do not expect too much of such a beautiful hotel, if you are a kind of hot spring enthusiast.

 Only Creekside Hot Springs was fabulous to me.